syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ### What happened?
 ![](/assets/investigations/Daraa2018/image39.jpg)
 According to the [UOSSM](https://www.uossm.org/breaking_uossm_phc_attacked_in_daraa) and verified open source media, on June 24, during the raid on the town, the Busra Al Harir Health Care Center was attacked suffering extensive damage.
-The UOSSM [posted](https://www.facebook.com/uossm.org/posts/1757864507626270) about the attack on June 25 claiming the facility was hit at 5 PM on June 24 and "suffered extensive damage."
+The UOSSM [posted](https://www.facebook.com/uossm.org/posts/1757864507626270) about the attack on June 25 claiming the facility was hit at 17:00 on June 24 and "suffered extensive damage."
+Flight observation data shows planes and helicopters were circling above Busra Al Harir at around 17:00 further confirming that the center was hit by an airstrike.

 ![](/assets/investigations/Daraa2018/image24.png)